scorelab/Bassa-mobile/README.md

  ## Known Issues
  - Socket.io connection between the Bassa-mobile app and Bassa-backend can have issues sometimes.
 Hence, functionalities that depend on the Socket.io connection such as Push Notifications, Download Progress Circle, Redux Refresh Handlers may not work sometimes.
+ - iOS version of the Bassa mobile app has not been tested.